aldomann/telegram-systray-icons/README.md

 | ![image](screenshots/icon-notification-mute.png) | Unread messages (muted chat) |

 Right now only up to 100 unread messages support is implemented.
-If the icon "number" does not exist is automatically generated (with the default Telegram style).
+If the icon "number" does not exist, it is automatically generated (with the default Telegram style).

 ## Installation